-There are limits, of course: travel delay benefits reimburse reasonable expenses generally up to $150 per person per day, up to the limit shown on your letter of confirmation.
+There are limits, of course: travel delay benefits reimburse reasonable expenses, up to the limit shown on your letter of confirmation, for example $150/day.
 Don’t expect your travel insurance to pay for a lavish sushi dinner and a stay at the Ritz-Carlton.

 A trip interruption occurs when a traveler must unexpectedly cut short his or her trip and return home.
 Additionally, interruption can cause you to stay at your destination longer than originally planned (not always a bad thing, right?)
 Trip interruption insurance can refund lost prepaid costs, minus any available refunds and up to the maximum benefit amount, and cover the cost of your extra accommodations and/or your trip home (depending on which plan you choose).

 Trip interruption insurance only applies if the interruption is caused by a covered reason.
-Allianz Global Assistance names up to 26 covered reasons for interrupting or canceling your trip.
+Allianz Global Assistance lists more than 20 covered reasons for interrupting or canceling your trip.
 Some common covered reasons include the serious covered illness or injury of the traveler, traveling companion or a family member; a natural disaster that renders your home or your destination uninhabitable; and the cessation of services by your airline, cruise line or other carrier, causing you to miss more than half your trip.

 Trip interruption insurance is essential for those travel emergencies you just can’t predict.
 Imagine you’re in the middle of a week-long safari in the Serengeti when you receive word that your mother’s gravely ill with pneumonia and you need to return home.
-With the help of the travel experts on our emergency hotline team, you can get on the first available flight out of Kilimanjaro Airport and travel back the U.S. Trip interruption insurance can help cover the cost of the flight and reimburse you for the unused portion of your safari.
+With the help of the travel experts on our emergency hotline team, you can get on the first available flight out of Kilimanjaro Airport and travel back to the U.S. Trip interruption insurance can help cover the cost of the flight and reimburse you for the unused portion of your safari.